40.3 million people are estimated to be trapped in some form of modern slavery in the world today.

 Forms of exploitation

-In 2017, the National Crime Agency received 5,145 PVoT referrals.
+In 2018, the National Crime Agency received 6,993 potential victim of trafficking (PVOT) referrals.
 Every referral is voluntary and can only happen if the potential victim gives their permission by signing the referral form (in the case of children their consent is not required).
 Referrals are categorised as one of four distinct forms of exploitation: labour exploitation, sexual exploitation, domestic servitude and organ harvesting.

 Victims of forced labour are made to work long hours, often in hard conditions, without relevant training and equipment.
 They are forced to hand over the majority, if not all, of their wages to their traffickers.
 In many cases victims are subjected to verbal threats or violence and often large numbers of people are kept in the same house in horrific conditions.